CodeWringer/ambersteel/documents/en/scenarios/adventures/the-night-that-would-not-die/the-night-that-would-not-die.md

 ## Encounters
 This is a (non-exhaustive) selection of possible encounters for the players to face.

+### Citizens Stuck in a Burning House
+Screams for help from a burning house may alert the players that someone is inside.

+Inside are three terrified children, a lightly wounded mother, their grandmother and an unconscious, heavily burned husband.

+The front door is stuck, a fallen wooden beam has blocked it from the outside.
+The windows are too small for anyone to climb through.

+If and once freed, they'll want to get out, just as everyone else.
+The've nothing to reward the players with, but are grateful for the rescue.

+If the players simply move on, they'll be rewarded with heavy banging and more panicked screams for help that morph into screams of incredible pain and agony.

+### Citizens cornered by the undead
+Screams and roars from a nearby alley may alert the players that someone nearby is being threatened by the invaders.

+This should only be a mild encounter, depending on the PCs' remaining strength.
+Helping the citizens, they are rewarded with medical supplies.
+Failing to help the citizens or arriving late, to scavenge the leftovers, reveals the tattered and unusable remains of the medical supplies.

+### A mother in search of her child
+As they make their way through the narrow streets, a woman will rush out of one of the side alleys and bump into one of the PCs.
+She will ask them, frantically, if they've seen her child.
+She lost her little Emily around here, somewhere.
+They were separated when her husband was attacked.
+She doesn't know why anyone would attack her dear Tarkin.

+If the PCs agree to help, they'll have to search the nearby alleyways.
+In one of them, they find a wounded little girl cowering behind some rubble.
+It's only a light wound - slight burns and scratches.
+As they carry or lead her out, two zombies lunge at them from where they came from.

+Once dispatched or avoided, the PCs can safely return the child to her mother, who will take her and run towards the temple.
+The PCs may tag along or try to find their own path.

+### Guards escorting survivors
+A small precession of guards and several survivors is carefully making its way through the streets.
+They're heading towards the bastion, where they're rounding up survivors, to try and keep them safe.

+The PCs are free to tag along, or find their own path.

+### Bone-Spider ambush
+Once the PCs enter of the narrower streets, they find three guardsmen there, carefully advancing through the rubble.
+As their heads spin to face the PCs, surprised to see them, they're suddenly assaulted by two [bone-spiders](bestiary/../../../../bestiary/undead/bone-spider.md).

+The PCs can choose to aid them or to avoid the fight.

+One of the guardsmen is a capable healer and will patch up any wounds of anyone who particiapted in the fight.

 ### The Rat-Catcher
 A slimy-looking fellow.
 The rat-catcher is well known in these parts.
 He's got a dirty and sly smile, a lazy eye and a dirty leather belt diagonally strapped over his shoulder.
 Rats are tied to it by their tails.